In the Absence of Bombs

 Series: Antennae-Arts in Society Series

-What happens when violence is committed before our very eyes, yet responses fail to materialize or hesitate?
-When political, academic, and cultural institutions retreat behind diplomacy, and when even engaged artists falter in the face of war?
+What happens when violence unfolds before our eyes, yet responses hesitate and waver?
+When institutions—political, academic, cultural—retreat into silence, and even committed artists falter in the face of war?

 In the Absence of Bombs investigates this silence.
-How can such paralysis persist precisely at a time when atrocities are broadcast live, and apathy has become institutionalized?
-How can art contribute, with due respect, to the acknowledgment of war crimes?
-How can poets, visual artists, theatre makers, and filmmakers temper the shocking spectacle of the media?
-How can mourning become a collective and political force, rather than a solitary void?
+In a time when horror is livestreamed and apathy is institutionalized, this book asks how such paralysis is possible—and how art can contribute to recognition of the unfolding crimes against humanity?
+How do poets, visual artists, theatre and filmmakers unsettle the spectacle of shock?
+How can grief become a collective and political force, rather than a privatized void?